Creative Fashion Design With Illustrator

 The course is aimed at people with a fashion design background or working in the fashion industry.

-Level: The course focuses on the vector based design package Adobe Illustrator.
+Level and entry requirements: The course focuses on the vector based design package Adobe Illustrator.
 Little or no computer experience is required.
 The course will evolve from beginner to advanced level over its duration.

 There are a maximum of nine students enrolled on each session to ensure that you get plenty of one-to-one tuition from your tutor and the class can work at a speed to suit the whole group.